schefs/bootstrap/README.md

 - Setup aws key in a credential file.

-*You will need to raise the default aws account EIP limit from 5 to 7 at least
+*You will need to raise the default aws account EIP limit from 5 to 8 at least

 - Setup your variables in terraform.tfvars.

-Usage in main.tf:
+- Usage in main.tf:

       provider "aws" {
           region = "${var.region}"
           profile = "${var.aws_profile}"
-        shared_credentials_file = "/Users/tf_user/.aws/creds" # <---- used to set custom credentials file path.
+          shared_credentials_file = "~/.aws/creds" # <---- used to set custom credentials file path.
       }

 *You can use any other way for setting the credentials as recommended by Terraform.

-## SSH

-For security, all master/worker nodes are in a private subnet and not exposed to the Internet, as well as other vms in the project. we'll instantiate a bastion host as the sole entry point into the environment via SSH. k8s cluster is configured to enable RBAC as its authorization mode.
-Its control plane/API requires authentication via client certificate based authentication (will be available automatically with deploy automation in your ~/.kube/config).
-You will need to create a ssh key pair to access the bastion host if you want to be able to ssh into the nodes. generate key-pair for kops and terraform. it will be saved by deafult in ~/.ssh and kops will setup the .ssh/id_rsa.pub in all created instances.

-    $ssh-keygen

-if you plan to use a different key for terraform make sure you update terraform.tfvars file with the location of that key.
+*Note: From this point in the guide you will create resources which cost money (VPC, AWS Elastic IP, LB, EC2 instances etc...)

+Don't forget to execute the [Teardown](#Teardown) section in this guide when you don't need these resources anymore.

 Then you can run the following: